 ChangeLab Solutions’ story is about how profound change takes hold, not just in the health of individuals but in the health of communities.
-We work across the nation to advance equitable laws and policies that help create healthy places to live for everyone.
-Our staff prioritizes communities whose residents are at highest risk for poor health.
-As an interdisciplinary team of lawyers, planners, policy analysts, and other professionals, we work with community-based organizations and city, local, and state governments to help ensure that communities are healthy for all residents — especially in places where healthy options are not the norm.
+We work with community organizations, local institutions, and state and local governments to advance equitable laws and policies that help ensure that communities are healthy for all residents — especially in places where healthy options are not the norm.

-View our history timeline to learn more and keep reading for a brief history of our journey to becoming the equity-focused organization that we are today.
+View our history timeline for a journey through our major milestones, and keep reading for a brief account of how we became the equity-focused organization that we are today.

 Norms related to smoking began to change in 1986, when Contra Costa County, located east of San Francisco, passed a groundbreaking piece of legislation.
 This ordinance was the first multi-city policy in the nation to restrict workplace smoking.
 Suddenly, office air was no longer toxic and workplaces were becoming healthier environments for employees.
-A key leader of this work was Marice Ashe, who would later found ChangeLab Solutions.
-After many years of working in local government, Ashe started thinking about the supports that all communities would need to promote health through legally sound law and policy changes.
-In 1996, she started an organization to create the groundwork for other communities that wanted to curb tobacco use, particularly among youth.
+A key leader of this work was Marice Ashe, who later founded ChangeLab Solutions.
+After many years of working in local government, Ashe had started thinking about the supports that all communities would need to promote health through legally sound changes in laws and policies.
+In 1996, she started an organization to establish the groundwork for other communities that wanted to curb tobacco use, particularly among youth.

 Since then, ChangeLab Solutions has provided legal assistance, trainings, and model tobacco control policies to every California county and to dozens of localities and states across the country.
-These policy changes have helped Californians save $134 billion in health care costs and contributed to a 25% decrease in tobacco-related deaths.
-ChangeLab Solutions is proud to have been a major player in shifting social norms on smoking, and we are excited to continue this important work.
+These policy changes helped Californians save $134 billion in health care costs and contributed to a 25% decrease in tobacco-related deaths.
+ChangeLab Solutions is proud to have been a major player in shifting social norms on smoking.

-While ChangeLab Solutions was working on tobacco control in California during the early 2000s, America was facing another public health crisis: epidemic levels of childhood obesity.
+While ChangeLab Solutions was working on tobacco control in California in the early 2000s, the United States was facing another public health issue: epidemic levels of childhood obesity.
 Building on the effective policy strategies we had honed for tobacco control, our staff began crafting model zoning and licensing laws to help rein in obesity and confront its underlying causes.
 We helped limit the proliferation of fast-food restaurants and created resources to help localities open new facilities for physical activity, including playgrounds and walking trails.

 Where We’re Headed

-We will build on the principles we’ve developed in our previous work.
+We’ve found that solutions at the local level are often best able to address real-life community needs and test policy innovations.
 The most effective policies incorporate community insights and feedback, influence which behaviors are supported and encouraged, and reduce the health risks that residents are exposed to.
-Our “health in all policies” approach brings government and community leaders together to develop health-oriented partnerships that are the foundation for lasting policy change.
-And our equity-first approach ensures that these leaders are supported with resources designed to help them make profound changes that confront historical injustices and set a path toward a more equitable future.
+Our equity-first approach ensures that community leaders are supported with resources designed to help them make profound changes that confront historical injustices and set a path toward a more equitable future.

-Guided by these core tenets, we will expand our collaborations with communities across the country to protect residents from unsafe housing conditions and secondhand smoke, improve access to healthy foods and opportunities for exercise, and transform the way policymakers think about land use, parental leave, and safe learning environments.
-Many more developments will unfold as we link health directly to civil rights law, address economic injustices, and promote equitable enforcement of the law.
-As new public health challenges emerge, ChangeLab Solutions will continue to meet them through our steadfast commitment to using policy change to create healthy, equitable communities.
+Guided by these principles, we will expand our collaborations with communities across the country to increase access to safe, affordable housing; strengthen healthy food systems; advance health-promoting policies in rural areas; and transform the way policymakers think about land use, parental leave, and safe learning environments.
+Many more developments will unfold as we link health directly to civil rights law; address economic injustices; promote equitable enforcement of the law; and strengthen the authority of health departments to keep the public safe.
+As new public health challenges emerge, ChangeLab Solutions will continue to meet them, maintaining our steadfast commitment to policy change that counteracts the harms of structural discrimination and creates equitable, thriving communities.